Neuroscience Research Associates Program

 Apply via our online application portal.

-For questions about the program or the application process, please email Gabriela Serrano, Project Coordinator, at gabriela.serrano@nyulangone.org.
+For questions about the program or the application process, please email Gabriela Serrano, Administrative Manager, at Gabriela.Serrano@NYULangone.org

 Participating Labs

-Below are the labs participating in the 2023 Research Associates Program.
+Below are labs participating this cycle in the 2025 Research Associates Program.
 Please note that other labs may be added to this list throughout the cycle.
-Should a lab join mid-cycle which you are interested in, please reach out to gabriela.serrano@nyulangone.org.

 Constantinople Lab

 The laboratory of Christine Constantinople, PhD, studies the mechanisms by which neural circuits compute and represent cognitive variables subserving decision-making.
 We are particularly interested in value-based decision-making behaviors, and our long-term vision will be to understand the synaptic and circuit basis of neural computations guiding economic decision-making.
-We use high-throughput training of rats to combine sophisticated behavioral paradigms with large-scale electrophysiology, imaging, and circuit perturbation techniques including pharmacology and optogenetics.
-In parallel, we use in vivo whole-cell recordings and paired recording experiments to characterize the connectivity and circuit logic of the brain regions we study.
+Using high-throughput training of rats to combine sophisticated behavioral paradigms with large-scale electrophysiology, imaging, and circuit perturbation techniques including pharmacology and optogenetics.
 We are looking for a highly motivated research technician to assist with animal training and lab management duties.
-There is also an opportunity to conduct an independent research project, which can include anatomy or photometry experiments and/or computational modeling.
+There is also an opportunity to conduct an independent research project, which can include anatomy or photometry experiments, and/or computational modeling.
 Learn more about the Constantinople Lab.

 Evrony Lab